Home

 Camera Dealers

-Just remember, a dealer's whole business philosophy is to buy low and sell high.
+Always remember, a dealer's whole business philosophy is to buy low and sell high.
 Not that there's anything wrong with that.
-Just don't anticipate a dealer is going to be your best buddy, and provide you with a high retail value estimate for that camera you're selling!
-Just like you won't get a bargain-basement sale price on a camera you want to purchase from them, you won't get a high-end offer to buy the camera you want to sell from a dealer either...so don't expect one.
+Just don't anticipate a dealer is going to be your best buddy and provide you with a high retail value estimate for that camera you're selling!
+You won't get a bargain-basement sale price on a camera you want to purchase from them, and you won't get a high-end offer to buy the camera you want to sell...so don't expect one.

 Camera Collectors